Considerations for the NLP Practitioner

 I have never encountered this and so have no direct experience of it.
-But apparently the person believes that he/she is loved by a person to whom he/she has never before spoken to and/or by a person who is inaccessible.
+But apparently, the person believes that he/she is loved by a person to whom he/she has never spoken before and/or by a person who is inaccessible.

-Several years ago, I did some work with a female client who began to turn up outside of her appointment times and began writing long detailed letters of her feelings towards me.
+Several years ago, I did some work with a female client who began to show up outside of her appointment times and began writing long, detailed letters about her feelings towards me.